storacha/specs/w3-index.md

 ℹ️ Please note that `shards` is a list of `BlobIndex` links.
 This provide a flexibility of bundling blob indexes or externalizing them by linking to them.

+It is RECOMMENDED to include `BlobSlice` in `slices` that spans full range of the blob to make it available.
+On the flip side it creates a choice to share only partial index of the blob when so desired.

 It is RECOMMENDED to bundle all the `BlobIndex`s inside the Content Archive of the `Index`.

 ##### Sharded DAG Index Example